sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 In order to add and configure layers y layer groups to the map component we'll have use the following classes by the SITMUN Core Angular Library.

 #### Layer
-This class configure Layer data and displaying configuration by setting the following parameters:
+The [``Layer``](https://sitmun.github.io/doc-angular/classes/Layer.html) class configure Layer data and displaying configuration by setting the following parameters:
 - visibility: Visibility
 - opacity: Transparency (Transparent) 0-1 (Opaque)
 - title: Title